Dreamyfox768/Programming-Projects/AI_chatbot/README.md

 ### User Flow

-1. **User Interaction**: The user enters a question or a query related to mental health.
+- **User Interaction**: Users input questions or concerns related to mental health.
-2. **Guideline Check**: The system checks the query against a pre-built knowledge base (the .txt/.doc file) containing therapist guidelines and advice.
+- **Guideline Check**: The system verifies queries against the guidelines file to ensure safety and relevance.
-3. **Response Generation**: The chatbot generates an answer using the **Ollama** language model, ensuring that the response is helpful and empathetic.
+- **Response Generation**: Ollama generates a helpful and empathetic response based on the user input.
-4. **Query Rejection**: If the query is deemed out-of-scope (e.g., harmful or inappropriate), the chatbot politely refuses to answer, explaining the reason.
+- **Query Rejection**: If a query is harmful or inappropriate, the bot politely refuses to answer and explains why.
+- **Mood Visualization**: Users can track mood trends over 10 days through the Streamlit dashboard.